prathamesh693/01_Credit-Card-Fraud-Detection-Using-Anomaly-Detection/README.md

 # 💳 Credit Card Fraud Detection Using Anomaly Detection
 **⚠️ Identify fraudulent transactions in real-time using ML**

+This project aims to detect fraudulent transactions in credit card usage using machine learning techniques.
+Fraud detection is a classic example of anomaly detection and is crucial for minimizing financial losses and ensuring the security of financial systems.

 ---

 ## 📚 Table of Contents